puppetlabs/puppet-docs/source/puppet/3.5/reference/lang_variables.markdown

 ### Trusted Node Data

-In **Puppet 3.4.0 and later,** you can enable a `$trusted` variable, which is a hash containing _verified_ node data.
-Instead of being self-reported by an agent node, this data is extracted from the node's cryptographic credentials by the puppet master, which makes it resistant to spoofing and suitable for assigning sensitive data to certain nodes.

-To enable `$trusted`, set `trusted_node_data = true` in your puppet master's puppet.conf file.
+Optionally, you can enable a `$trusted` variable, which is a hash containing _verified_ node data.
+To do so, set `trusted_node_data = true` in your puppet master's puppet.conf file.
 (For standalone puppet apply nodes, set it to true in each node's puppet.conf.)

+> **Recommendation:** Yes, you should enable this feature.
+It's only disabled by default because someone might be using `$trusted` for something else, and we didn't want to break their use case midway through the 3.x series.
+It will be enabled by default in Puppet 4.

+Instead of being self-reported by an agent node, trusted data is extracted from the node's SSL credentials by the puppet master, which makes it resistant to spoofing and suitable for assigning sensitive data to certain nodes.

 The `$trusted` variable is a hash containing the following keys: